codecrafters-io/grep-tester/docs/grep-breakdown.md

 ## File Search

-`grep` can accept a file as an argument and will search for a match within that file.
+`grep` should accept a file as an argument and search for matches within that file.
 If a match is found, `grep` should print the matching line to stdout and exit with status code 0.
 If no match is found, `grep` should print nothing to stdout and exit with status code 1.
 In this stage, the input file will consist of a single line only.
 Longer files will be handled in later stages.

 ## Tests